zhgulden/set/README.md

 # How to run program? <a name="run"></a>
 If you want to enter your oun set of input numbers, run the program as follows:`./set`

-In the test / directory there is a text file input.txt, which can be submitted as input:
-`./set < test/input.txt`

 # Debug mode